Isaksson/node-red-contrib-unifi/README.md

 * Use the command AccessDevices to get an Access Points Device ID
 * Use the command ListPortProfile to get Profile ID
 * Use the command GetWLanSettings to get SSID ID
+* Use the command getNetworkConf to get network ID
 * See working examples in the examples folder

 ## Requirements